BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 Refreshing the display of the script positions your terminal's cursor at the very bottom of the script.<br />
 This problem is kind of resolved if you are using Windows Terminal from Windows 10 or 11.<br />
 I would recommend using [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/) for an optimal experience.

+## Tips and Tricks

+### General Tips and Tricks

+- The port in [brackets] is the first detected, while the <ins>underlined</ins> is the last detected.
+- If you want to know more informations about a specific IP or Port, I'd recommend you to checkout the [Illegal Services](https://illegal-services.com/) application IP Lookup / Port Scanning.<br />
+  It has a very good IP Lookup that can also find out VPN, Mobile connections etc.<br />
+- Using my other project [PC Blacklist Sniffer](https://github.com/Illegal-Services/PC-Blacklist-Sniffer) allows you to detect people you blacklisted from your sessions.

+### GTA V Tips and Tricks

+#### Obtaining / Resolving someones IP address

+- If somebody joins the session, you can obtain their IP address from the most recent entry in "connect players" list.
+- If somebody leaves the session, you can obtain their IP address from the most recent entry in "disconnected players" list.
+- One way to obtain someone's IP address is to save all entries from "connect players" list during the current session while they are connected to your session.<br />
+  When you find that person in another session, do the same thing and compare the "connect players" list, if an IP address matches, it likely means you've obtained their IP address.

+#### Other GTA V Tips and Tricks

+- By entering story mode (optional) and then joining your friend's session, you can easily obtain their host IP address from the most recent entry in "connect players" list.
+- If the host of a session suddenly looses their internet access, it will cause a ["session split"](#session-split)\* which, most of the time result in a mess of the lobby.
+- The GTA V game port is `6672`; unfortunately I don't have any clue what the other ports means.

+## Lexicon

+### Session Split

+The person hosting the session suddenly loses internet access. (examples: DDoS, Crash, Freeze)<br />
+A new host will be automatically selected from the players who are already in the session.<br />
+During this new host selection process, some players may be kicked out of the lobby, leaving them alone in their new session.

 ## Contact Support